ENTITY3003/DOS303/README.md

 # DOS303

-DDoS attack with the ability to scan the victim and attacker with real-time reporting with 3 types of simultaneous attacks
+DoS attack with the ability to scan the victim and attacker with real-time reporting with 3 types of simultaneous attacks